markshperkin/SwimmingPoseEstimation/README.md

 ### 2. Training the Model

-The data loader combines all datasets into one. <br> After a new minimum has been found, the trainer will save the model as a checkpoint.pth.
+Training the model will require NVidia GPU.
+In order to modify the learning rate, batch size, and the number of epochs go to lines 142 and 145.
+After a new minimum has been found, the trainer will save the model as a checkpoint.pth.
 <br> To initialize the training, run the `hrnetTrainer.py`
 ```bash
 python hrnetTrainer.py